 Yes, every course you need to complete your degree is available through the Adult Degree Program.
 However, it may be possible for you to transfer in previously-earned credits from other institutions.

 Are courses in religion required?

-Yes, Concordia University is under the auspices of The Lutheran Church-Missouri Synod and the Christian ethos is reflected in all aspects of our work.
-6 hours of religion coursework is required of each Concordia student: Old Testament and New Testament.
+Yes.
+Concordia University is under the auspices of The Lutheran Church—Missouri Synod, and the Christian ethos is reflected in all aspects of our work.
+Six hours of religion coursework are required of each Concordia student: Old Testament and New Testament.
 We welcome students of all faiths and traditions and our religion courses are taught in a spirit of tolerance and respect.

 How can I learn a semester's worth of knowledge in only eight weeks?